Cray-HPE/docs-csm/install/deploy_final_ncn.md

        addr:     ipv4 172.30.53.88/20 [static]
     ```

-1. Run `ip a` to show our lan0 IP address, verify the site link.
+1. Run `ip a` to show the lan0 IP address; verify the site link.

     ```bash
     ncn-m001# ip a show lan0
     ```

-1. Run `ip a` to show our VLANs, verify they all have IP addresses.
+1. Run `ip a` to show the VLANs; verify that they all have IP addresses.

     ```bash
     ncn-m001# ip a show bond0.nmn0